ibm-cloud-docs/sap/sap-refarch-nw-db2.md

 **Db2 for standard system**

 * Database instance (DB) - Db2 in this case.
-For more information, see [AnyDB - IBM Db2](https://cloud.ibm.com/docs/sap?topic=sap-anydb-ibm-db2) and [Infrastructure certified by SAP](https://cloud.ibm.com/docs/sap?topic=sap-iaas-offerings).
+For more information, see [AnyDB - IBM Db2](/docs/sap?topic=sap-anydb-ibm-db2) and [Infrastructure certified for SAP](/docs/sap?topic=sap-iaas-offerings).
 * Primary application server instance (PAS instance)  - The global directories of the ASCS instance can be used as the global file system.
 That means that the host with the ASCS instance is the SAP global host.
 However, you can also separately install the global directories on any host of your SAP system landscape.
 You can also use the SAP transport host or the host with the global file system (SAP global host) as your primary application server instance host.
 Optionally, you can install one or more extra application server instances.
 * Additional Application Server (AAS) - You can install one or more extra application server instances for an existing SAP system.
 Additional application server instances are optional and can be installed on separate hosts.

     An extra application server instance can run on:
     * The host of any instance of the existing SAP system
     * On a dedicated host

 ### Distributed system
 {: #sap-refarch-nw-db2-dist}